 United we stand: A new model for how city collaborates with state – 2015

 The urban-rural divide has become a national issue of increasing importance, but it’s one that Kentucky and Louisville have been struggling with for centuries.
 The 2015 Bingham Fellows class was charged with starting the process of uniting the Commonwealth for the betterment of all.
-Since January, the class has studied the issue through in-depth discussions on the political landscape in Kentucky, candid conversations with current and past civic leaders, and researching successes in other states.
-Because the urban-rural relationship is such a complex issue, the class concluded there is no one solution to implement real community change.
-Therefore, they developed four strategies that range from the macro level with broad, statewide considerations, to the micro, grassroots level.
+The class studied the issue through in-depth discussions on the political landscape in Kentucky, candid conversations with current and past civic leaders, and researching successes in other states.
+They developed four strategies that range from the macro level with broad, statewide considerations, to the micro, grassroots level.
+Their Cafe Louie initiative is going strong years later, with state and local representatives holding Q&A gatherings with constituents each Saturday at local library branches during the Kentucky legislative session.
 Learn more about the work of the 2015 Bingham Fellows.

 Investing in west Louisville’s path to prosperity – 2014

 The 2014 Bingham Fellows narrowed their focus to projects which address three key elements of a thriving community: early childhood education, employment and the built environment.
+OneWest was an initiative of this class.
+OneWest is a non-profit corporation that will establish new pathways to public and private capital – in Louisville Metro and beyond – in an effort to stimulate economic development and revitalization in an area key to the city’s overall success.
 Learn more about the work of the 2014 Bingham Fellows.

 Developing a smart food culture – 2013